GLOBAL MARKETS-Record high stocks brace for Fed stimulus cut

 Asian stock marketshttps://tmsnrt.rs/2zpUAr4

-(Reporting by Julien Ponthus, Alun John and Sujata Rao; Editing by Jacqueline Wong, Sam Holmes and Catherine Evans )
+(Reporting by Julien Ponthus, Alun John and Sujata Rao; Editing by Catherine Evans and Andrew Cawthorne)

 ((alun.john@thomsonreuters.com;))